 Today I wanted to clear up a few things in regards to what constitutes a healthy renal diet.
-I receive emails daily from confused and at their “wits end” kidney disease sufferers, wanting to know what they can eat.
+I receive emails daily from kidney disease sufferers who are confused or at their “wits end”, wanting to know what they can eat.
 Especially what they CAN eat, not what they CAN’T eat (fair enough too).

 This problem lays not in whether or not the right information is out there, but unfortunately in that all the good information has been diluted by all the garbage out there.
 Mass article writers, without any medical training, and even worse, (some) large kidney health organisations are to blame.
 Articles are prepared to supply a demand, but are not based on any proper healthy renal diet knowledge.